 The undertones to their coats are warm and glowing, with ticking that is distinct and even throughout, usually with darker-colored bands that contrast against lighter-colored bands.
 Why can’t human hair look this cool?

 Their coat is super soft, extremely fine, and double-coated.
 This means you’ll need to groom your Somali at least twice a week to ensure their coat stays healthy and soft.
-Usually, you can train your Somali to enjoy the grooming process to make it easier on both of you.
+Usually, a few training sessions can help your Somali to enjoy the grooming process to make it easier on both of you.

 Life expectancy